-Emerald Lake Trail is a 6.8 mile loop trail located near Columbia-Shuswap A, BC and is rated as moderate.
+Emerald Lake Trail is a 6.8 mile loop trail located near Columbia-Shuswap A, British Columbia, Canada and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 Think Lake Louise without the crowds and with better chances of seeing North American wildlife.
 This trail is the Rockies at its best.
 It combines a circuit of a green glacial lake surrounded by mountains, with a diversion to Emerald Basin through forests and avalanche chutes to see the glacier that created it all.
 In the warmer months, you can add canoeing to the activity list.
 The hiking will be more limited in winter, but you have skating, snowshoeing, and cross-country skiing options to make up for it.
 The trail as moderate because of some steep sections in the climb to Emerald Basin, but you can just stick to the lake circuit if you want an easier level stroll.
 The hike to the basin is rewarding not just for the views - it also gets you up close with friendly colonies of ground squirrels and marmots.
 It is popular by Yoho standards, but you are not going to get the pedestrian traffic jams of nearby Lake Louise or Banff.
 The good news is that even on busy summer days, most Emerald Lake visitors don't venture too far from the car park at the start of the trail to capture their photo opportunity.
 And once you are off the lake circuit, the basin trail feels like true wilderness.